 An employee counts money at a bank in Cairo September 4, 2014.
 REUTERS/Asmaa Waguih

-CAIRO, Nov 10 (Reuters) - The Egyptian pound was unchanged at a central bank dollar sale on Monday and weaker on the black market.
+CAIRO, Dec 11 (Reuters) - The Egyptian pound held steady at a central bank dollar sale on Thursday, but weakened slightly on the unofficial market.

-The bank said it had sold $37.6 million at a cut-off price of 7.1401 pounds per dollar, unchanged from the previous sale on Thursday.
+The bank offered $40 million and said it had sold $38.8 million at a cut-off price of 7.1401 pounds a dollar, unchanged from its last sale on Wednesday.

-In the unofficial market, the pound was trading at 7.56 to the dollar at midday, one trader said, weaker than Thursday's rate of 7.50.
+In the unofficial market, the pound was trading at about 7.74 to the dollar on Thursday, slightly weaker than Wednesday's rate of about 7.73 to the dollar, one trader said.